Friedrich Reinitzer

-Friedrich Richard Reinitzer (25 February 1857 in Prague – 16 February 1927 in Graz) was an Austrian botanist and chemist.
-In late 1880s, experimenting with cholesteryl benzoate, he discovered properties of liquid crystals (named later by Otto Lehmann).
+Friedrich Richard Reinitzer (25 February 1857 – 16 February 1927) was an Austrian botanist and organic chemist.
+In late the 1880s, when experimenting with a plant derived substance known as cholesteryl benzoate, he accidentally discovered some of the properties of liquid crystals (named later by Otto Lehmann).

 Reinitzer was born into a German Bohemian family in Prague.
 He studied chemistry at the German technical university in Prague; in 1883 he was habilitated there as a private docent.
-From 1888-1901 he was a professor at Karl-Ferdinands-Universität, then professor at technical university in Graz.
+From 1888-1901 he was a professor first at Karl-Ferdinands-Universität, then at the technical university in Graz.
 During 1909 - 1910 he served as the rector of the university.
+He died in Graz.

 While at Karl-Ferdinands-Universität in 1888 he discovered a strange behaviour of what would later be called liquid crystals.
 For the explanation of their behaviour he collaborated with the physicist Otto Lehmann from Aachen.
-The discovery received plenty of attention at the time but no practical uses were apparent and the interest dropped soon.
+The discovery received plenty of attention at the time but no practical uses were apparent and the interest soon dropped.